-- (b) In order to provide fire access to buildings at the rear of sites: - (i) pedestrian access route(s) to buildings at the rear should maintain a minimum building separation of 2.4 m (8 ft.) and clear path of 2.0 m (6.5 ft.). - (ii) in cases where a character building is being retained and there is only one unit in an infill building at the rear of the site; - the separation between the building and the property line, and the clear path width may be 1.2 m (4 ft.); or - on a corner site, access may be provided to the rear unit directly from the flanking street; or - on a site with a flanking lane, access may be provided directly from the lane.
-Where access to an infill unit is proposed from a flanking lane, approval and posting of a restricted area of no parking along the flanking lane must be

-- sought from the Director of Engineering Services.
+- (b) In order to provide fire access to buildings at the rear of sites: - (i) Pedestrian access routes to buildings at the rear should maintain a minimum building separation of 2.4 m (8 ft.) and clear path of 2.0 m (6.5 ft). - (ii) In cases where a character building is being retained, and there is only one unit infill building at the rear of the site: - the separation between the building and the property line, and the clear path width may be 1.2 m (4 ft.); or - on a corner site, access may be provided to the rear unit directly from the flanking street; or - on a site with a flanking lane, access may be provided directly from the lane.
+Where access to an infill unit is proposed from a flanking lane, approval and posting of a restricted area of no parking along the flanking lane must be sought from the Director of Engineering Services.
 Marking of the presence of the infill unit at the street, including addressing and signage is to be to the satisfaction of the City's Fire Prevention Services. - Where a clear 1.2 m path from the street to the rear infill unit cannot be provided on site, it may be possible to covenant with an adjacent neighbour to provide access to the rear of the site from the street.
 A combined and covenanted access should provide a minimum clear building separation of 1.6 m (5.5 ft.), with a clear unobstructed path of 1.2 m.
 The path may serve no more than a total of two units, one per site.
-A covenant must provide access in perpetuity, and cannot be terminated without the explicit approval of the City's fire prevention services. - (iii) Pedestrian access should be provided between the lane and the courtyard, or the outdoor space between principal buildings or between principal buildings and infill. - (iv) On lots without lanes, additional requirements for firefighter access, or upgrades to fire protection standards may affect the placement, separation, or construction of buildings.
-Applicants should review the specific siting conditions of lots without lanes with City fire prevention staff at the outset of a proposed project involving buildings at the rear of the sites. - (c) Pedestrian access should be provided between the lane and the courtyard through the side yard space. - (d) Vehicular access should be from the lane, where one exists.
-In a "carriage court" form of multiple dwelling the driveway from the lane may be located away from the neighbouring property or along the side of neighbouring property, but in the latter case it should be separated from the adjacent property line by a 1.0 m (3 ft.) landscaped setback.
+A covenant must provide access in perpetuity, and cannot be terminated without the explicit approval of the City's fire prevention services. - (iii) Pedestrian access should be provided between the lane and outdoor space between principal buildings, or between principal buildings and infill. - (iv) On lots without lanes, additional requirements for firefighter access, or upgrades to fire protection standards may affect the placement, separation, or construction of buildings.
+Applicants should review the specific siting conditions of lots without lanes with City fire prevention staff at the outset of a proposed project involving infill or small houses at the rear of a laneless site.